 The charming Daku Island is a must-see during your trip to Siargao.
-With white sand, lush palm trees, and sparkling blue water, Daku Island is the definition of tropical paradise.
+With white sand, lush palm trees, and sparkling blue water, Daku Island is the definition of a tropical paradise.
 It’s also one of the only remote islands inhabited by a few families, so it’s a great destination if you want a taste of authentic Filipino culture.

 Despite being home to a few residents, Daku remains relatively untouched.
 You can spend the afternoon splashing in the water or relaxing on the powdery-white shores of the beach.
-It’s also one of the few places around Siargao with giants waves – perfect for boogie boarding or surfing!
+It’s also one of the few places around Siargao with giant waves – perfect for boogie boarding or surfing!

-*When looking for the best price and biggest selection of hotels in Siargao check prices on Booking.com, we’ve found they are the best option and have a great cancelation policy.*
+*When looking for the best price and biggest selection of hotels in Siargao check prices on Booking.com.
+We’ve found they are the best option and have a great cancelation policy.*

 How to Get to Daku Island

 Daku Island is the largest and most popular island to visit during a day of Siargao island hopping.
 The easiest way to visit Daku Island is with a tour.
 These island-hopping tours usually make the same circuit and stop at Daku Island, along with Naked Island and Guyam Island.